SurvivorBob/ftd-devoxelizer/README.md

 Tweaking
 --------
-Until there's a CLI option to do this (TODO), if you need to change the way input coordinates are mapped to output coordinates (e.g. your model is importing on its side or facing the wrong way), you can edit the part of the script commented "transform the voxel coordinates".
+Until there's a CLI option to do this comprehensively, if you need to change the way input coordinates are mapped to output coordinates (e.g. your model is importing on its side or facing the wrong way), you can edit the part of the script commented "transform the voxel coordinates".

 Other limitations
 -----------------
-* Smoothing does not handle all possibilities (e.g. square corners are not handled), and is limited to 1-block slopes and corners.
+* Smoothing does not handle all possibilities (e.g. some weird angled slopes and too thin plates will not be handled), and is limited to 1-block slopes and corners.
 * Converting a too large solid will take a long time and a lot of RAM.
 * 32 layers maximum (color limit).